Chapel Royal, Brighton: History

 The ownership of the chapel passed to various curates until Revd Thomas Trocke, formerly of St Nicholas Church, became perpetual curate in 1834.
 He stayed until his retirement in 1875, seeing the chapel taking charge of its own district for the first time in 1873 when the parish structure in Brighton was reorganised.
 The building was closed for eight months in 1876 and 1877 for internal structural repairs and reordering.
 Architect Arthur Blomfield was responsible for the changes, which cost £2,700.
 Soon afterwards, in 1880, demolition of houses facing North Street revealed the southern face of the chapel for the first time: until then, only the east elevation (facing Prince's Place) could be seen.
 Blomfield produced a design for a completely new exterior, including a tower in the southeast corner at the junction of the two streets.
 The work was completed in two parts—the new south face first, then the remodelled east elevation in 1896—and cost £1,200.

 The chapel gained its own full parish for the first time in 1896, at which point the ownership of the church was transferred to the Ecclesiastical Commissioners.
 By this time, however, the residential population of central Brighton was declining rapidly as the streets making up the parish became more commerce– and retail–focused.
 Three proposals had been made by 1930 to incorporate the unparished Holy Trinity Church in nearby Ship Street into the Chapel Royal's parish, in order to expand it and make it more viable.
 These were all resisted, however, and by the mid-20th century the local population was so low that the parish was instead merged with that of St Peter's Church at the top of Old Steine.
 Legally, this took effect from 25 July 1978 by means of an Order in Council.
-The Chapel Royal again became a separate parish in July 2009 after the legal redundancy of St. Peters Church.
+The Chapel Royal again became a separate parish in July 2009 after the legal redundancy of St Peter's Church.
 Services became irregular, and one aisle of the chapel was converted into a Christian bookshop.
 However, the closure of the Holy Trinity church in 1984 resulted in additional services being provided for the displaced congregation, and a regular schedule of services is now in operation.
 Alterations and a reconfiguration of the church interior in the bicentennial year (1995) completed the transition from a parish church, focusing on the population of a specific locality, to a "city church" open to the whole community and meeting the spiritual needs of the permanent and transient population of Brighton.